So you want to: merge your data sets (and/or label your observations)

 you can control what happens to unmatched columns (e.g. if an ID appeared in only one of the two data frames).
 This is done with the all =, all.x =, and all.y = arguments.
 Check ?merge for more.

-in the dplyr package using full_join()
+merging with the dplyr package using full_join()

 The dplyr package includes the full_join() function as another way to merge your data frames